Frequently Asked Questions

 Is it ok to sleep in contact lenses?

-• We strongly advise against this due to the increase risk with corneal health.
+We strongly advise against this due to the increase risk with corneal health.
 Even though some lens companies tout that this is not a concern, it is.
 Clinically the risk of abrasions, keratitis, infections, ulcerations, and scarring go up significantly with overnight wear of all contact lenses.
+To be candid, if sleeping in your contacts is really desired by the patient, then we probably are not the doctors you want caring for you.

 What kind of sunglasses should I use?

-• We strongly recommend polarized sunglass lenses for everyone.
+We strongly recommend polarized sunglass lenses for everyone.
 They allow for clearer more comfortable vision for virtually all conditions.
-As for brands, Maui Jim has proven to be the most superior lens for sunglasses.
+There are many options when it comes to sunglasses.
+Having prescription polarized glasses can be extremely beneficial and relaxing for our very Sunny environment.